 Research Fund may be used by tenure-track faculty members to purchase books in case if the University is not able to provide them (a response from the library is required).
 Please be informed that literature purchases may take up to several months, HSE University Library can only give approximate purchase dates.

 The following procedure applies:

-Step 1: Completed application forms to order books should be signed by the Dean of the Faculty / Head of the School.
-Scanned copies of approved applications should be sent to the manager of the Library Natalya Ulanova with a cc to Natalia Shulika;
+Step 1: Completed application form and sign it by the direct supervisor.
+Scanned copies of approved application should be sent to the manager of the Library Ekaterina Ustyugova with a cc to Library Deputy Director Natalia Shulika;

-Step 2: Within a week, the Library gives a response and indicates the timeframe for purchasing the ordered books.
-If the timeframe is acceptable, there is no need for steps; the books will be purchased within the period specified.
+Step 2: Within two weeks, the Library gives a response and indicates the timeframe for purchasing the ordered books.
+If the timeframe is acceptable, there is no need to follow steps 3 and 4; the books will be purchased within the established period;